Contributed By Magliona Abogados

 Currently, there is no exception regarding fulfilment of contract.

 The Law features no application of “privacy by design” or “by default” concepts; does not require the conduct of privacy, fairness or legitimate impact analyses; and does not include the need to adopt internal or external privacy policies.

 However, the Bill does include, among other elements similar to those existing in the EU’s GDPR:

 In order to exercise their right to access data held about them, data subjects must address the person responsible for the data registry or bank claiming their right to access their data.
 This right to access may refer to:

-Access to information about personal data shall be free of charge.
+Access to information about personal data must be free of charge.
 This right to access cannot be limited by means of any act or agreement, except for the following matters: government agency, national security or the national interest.

-Data subjects also have the right of rectification if the personal data is erroneous, inexact, equivocal or incomplete, and that situation is evidenced.
+Data subjects also have the right of rectification if the personal data is erroneous, inexact, equivocal, or incomplete, and that situation is evidenced.